KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/usa/hysplit-dust.md

 - Until 28 June 2022, HYSPLIT also produced the operational smoke forecast for NAQFC — that role has since transitioned to [RAP-Smoke](../../../nwp_models/regional/usa/rap.md).
 HYSPLIT remains in operational use within NAQFC purely as the dust component.
 - This entry intentionally focuses on the operational NAQFC dust application.
 HYSPLIT in its broader form (run interactively via the READY system, used for emergency response, backward trajectory analysis, and a wide range of non-NAQFC applications) is outside this repository's operational-forecast scope.
 For those uses, see the ARL HYSPLIT page in the official documentation below.
 - HYSPLIT-Dust is the only one of the three NAQFC component models that does **not** cover Alaska or Hawaii.
 Users in those domains need not look for dust forecasts in NAQFC output.
+- **The October 2026 recoupling makes HYSPLIT the first NAQFC component to consume RRFS output.** It is also the only change in the RRFS cutover that reaches an air-quality product: NAM and HREF are retired outright under SCN 26-47, and SCN 26-78 is a separate notice covering only the dispersion-side consequence.
+If you track the RRFS transition through SCN 26-47/26-48 alone you will miss this.
+- **The two notices share an effective date but not a contingency.** SCN 26-78 carries its own CWD/Enhanced Caution provision, worded as a possible delay "to the next business day", where SCN 26-47/26-48 specify 12 UTC on the next eligible weekday.
+In practice HYSPLIT 9.1 depends on RRFS being operational, so an RRFS deferral should be expected to carry HYSPLIT 9.1 with it — but the notices do not say so, and the two could in principle move independently.

 ---

 ## Official documentation
 - AWS Open Data Registry entry: https://registry.opendata.aws/noaa-nws-naqfc-pds/
 - NCEP/EMC AQM change log (covers HYSPLIT-Dust as a NAQFC component): https://www.emc.ncep.noaa.gov/mmb/aq/AQChangelog.html
+- **NWS SCN 26-78 (HYSPLIT 9.1: RRFS coupling in, NAM and HREF couplings retired; effective October 14, 2026):** https://www.weather.gov/media/notification/pdf_2026/scn26-78_HYSPLIT_v9.1.pdf
+- NWS SCN 26-47 (termination of NAM, SREF, HREF, HiresW, NAM MOS; AAB update of September 9, 2026 — the retirements that drive the recoupling): https://www.weather.gov/media/notification/pdf_2026/SCN26-47_Updated_Retire_NAM_SREF_HREF_HiresW_NAM_MOS.aab.pdf
 - NOAA Air Resources Laboratory HYSPLIT page: https://www.ready.noaa.gov/HYSPLIT.php
 - NOAA OSTI Air Quality program page: https://vlab.noaa.gov/web/osti-modeling/air-quality
 - NWS Air Quality Forecast Guidance viewer: https://airquality.weather.gov/